With Schizophrenia, the peaks and valleys are something no one can control – only the brain.

 The Man Behind Schizophrenia and Sovereign Health

-Dr. Tonmoy Sharma, a renowned Indian American psychiatrist with a storied record of studies in the areas of mental health, mainly psychiatric disorders such as schizophrenia, acted as the Principal Investigator in the Section of Cognitive Psychopharmacology (SCP).
-The SCP is a non-profit research organization founded in 1998 under the Institute of Psychiatry’s Department of Psychological Medicine.
+Dr. Tonmoy Sharma, author, and mental health specialist, is a renowned Indian American psychiatrist with a storied record of studies in the areas of mental health, primarily focusing on psychiatric disorders such as schizophrenia.
+He acted as the Principal Investigator in the Section of Cognitive Psychopharmacology (SCP), a non-profit research organization founded in 1998 under the Institute of Psychiatry’s Department of Psychological Medicine.

-Dr. Sharma’s dedication to the cause of mental health has never faltered since his time at the SCP.
-Throughout his career, which began at a Medical College in Assam, India and culminated in a Masters in neuroscience at Guildhall College in London, he always prioritized the people in the rear – the patients.
+Mental health specialist Dr. Tonmoy Sharma’s dedication to the cause of mental health has never faltered since his time at the SCP.
+Throughout his career, which began at a Medical College in Assam, India and culminated in a Masters in neuroscience at Guildhall College in London, he has always prioritized the people in the rear – the patients.

-Regardless of how far his reputation and association had reached, Dr. Sharma never ceases to raise significant issues that are vital to medical research and community, as well as policymakers.
+Regardless of how far his reputation and association had reached, Dr. Tonmoy Sharma, author, and mental health specialist, never ceases to raise significant issues that are vital to medical research and the community, as well as policymakers.
 Through this study, he has tackled the role of heredity, the link between aggressive behavior and schizophrenia, and the impact of the new age – atypical antipsychotics in treatment, in light of the stigma correlated with mental health illnesses, for instance, schizophrenia.

 Currently, Dr. Sharma is globally acclaimed as one of the few people who has successfully leveraged his significant experience in mental health and psychiatric diseases to improve treatment outcomes for various conditions, including dual diagnosis.

-With Sovereign Health, Dr. Sharma’s dedication to addressing mental well-being resonates the company’s aim to offer a broad spectrum of high-quality behavioral health treatment services for adults and adolescents and family support services.
+With Sovereign Health, Dr. Sharma’s dedication to addressing mental well-being resonates with the company’s aim to offer a broad spectrum of high-quality behavioral health treatment services for adults and adolescents, as well as family support services.
 Over the years, Sovereign Health managed to live up to its purpose, touching the lives of thousands of people left in the void of depression and addiction.